Digital experinces bg

 What killed traditional monitoring?

-Slow, manual deployment and configuration coupled with manual upgrades and re-work when environments change.
-It all means a maximum of just 5% of apps are monitored
+Slow, manual deployment and configuration + manual upgrades and re-work for changing environments = a maximum of just 5% apps are monitored

 Multiple monitoring tools for different purposes with siloed teams looking at myopic data sets